LeVar Burton wanted to host 'Jeopardy!' for years. Thanks to an online movement, he's getting his chance.

 "There is only one game show I've ever wanted to host . . .
 This Is Jeopardy!" he tweeted in 2018.

-In November, a fan from Denver sent out a rallying cry to sign a petition addressed to the show’s producers.
+In November, a fan from Denver sent out a rallying cry to fellow Burton enthusiasts to sign a petition addressed to the show's producers.

 "Between hosting 21 seasons of the educational 'Reading Rainbow,' playing the brainiac engineer Geordi La Forge on 'Star Trek: the Next Generation,' and filling the roll of Kunta Kinte in the ever important miniseries 'Roots,' LeVar Burton has inspired and shaped the minds of several generations of trivia-loving nerds," wrote Joshua Sanders, who created the petition.